HackerspaceBielefeld/Nextride2-infobeamer/README.md

 11. Enter the html folder again and start the application with `python app.py`

 ### Additional Steps
-* You can Customize the favicong by changing the file `html/favicon.ico`
+* You can Customize the favicon by changing the file `html/favicon.ico`

 ## Nextride2 Setup(for development)
 Setting up Nextride2 is not necessary in order to use the CMS.